TUDelft-MUDE/2024-files/content/GA_1_6/Report_solution.md

 _Write your answer here._

-The approximation was extremely close: 3.0000000149658455
+The solution found is  3.000000000008298  it took  11  iterations to converge.

-It takes more iterations because at that location the derivative is close to 0 and it first goes far away from the solution.
+When the initial guess is close to 0, the slope will also be close to 0, and the first "improved" guess is 450.005, very far from the solution!
+Then, the slope at that point is more reasonable and approaches rapidly the solution.

-Same solution as notebook task 1.3.

 **Question 2**